vk-cs/docs-public/docs/en/dbs/dbaas/instructions/create/create-single-replica/create-single-replica.md

       {tab(Point-in-time recovery)}

-      This option is only available for PostgreSQL, Postgres Pro Enterprise and PostgresPro Enterprise 1C.
+      This option is only available for PostgreSQL.
 This option allows you to perform Point-In-Time-Recovery backups (PITR).

       If the option is selected, set the backup options: